aaron-dalbroi/LZW-Algorithm/README.md

-# LZW-Algorithm is a lossless data compression algorithm that takes advantages of recurring patterns in data to create a dictionary of patterns and perform substitutions based on said dictionary.
+# LZW-Algorithm
-  This is a simple implementation written in c for the compression aspect.
+A lossless data compression algorithm that takes advantages of recurring patterns in data to create a dictionary of patterns and perform substitutions based on said dictionary.**This is a simple implementation written in c for the compression aspect.